Rabia Azfar Nizami: Political career

-She was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Tehreek-e-Insaf (PTI) on a reserved seat for women which was on the base of a quota in 2018 Pakistani general election.
+She was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Tehreek-e-Insaf (PTI) on a reserved seat for women which was on the base of a quota in the 2018 Pakistani general election.
 Following her successful election, PTI nominated her for the office of Deputy Speaker of Provincial Assembly of Sindh.
 On 15 August 2018, she received 59 votes and lost the seat to Rehana Leghari who secured 98 votes.